Control settings

 On-screen touch controls

-Enable to use on-screen controls.
-This is mainly useful on devices such as phones and tablets with no hardware buttons.
+Enable to use on-screen touch controls.
+This is mainly useful on devices such as phones and tablets with no or too few hardware buttons, but with a good touch screen.

 Used to move on-screen buttons to custom positions.